palmamartin/tiddly/README.md

 The TiddlyWiki downloaded as index.html that runs in the browser downloads (through the JSON API) a master list of all tiddlers and their metadata when the page first loads and then lazily fetches individual tiddler content on demand.

 ## Deployment

 Create an Google App Engine standard app and deploy with

-	appcfg.py -A your-app -V your-version update .
+	gcloud --project=your-app app deploy

 Then visit https://your-app.appspot.com/.
 As noted above, only admins will have access to the content.

 ## Plugins

 TiddlyWiki supports extension through plugins.
 Plugins need to be in the downloaded index.html, not lazily like other tiddlers.
 Therefore, installing a plugin means updating a local copy of index.html and redeploying it to the server.